bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: @basilefff</div>

-Audio can now be played by pitch, which is useful to debug audio issues, use as a placeholder or for programmatic audio.
+Audio can now be played by pitch, which is useful to debug audio issues, to use as a placeholder, or for programmatic audio.

 A `Pitch` audio source can be created from its frequency and its duration, and then be used as a source in a `PitchBundle`.